Welfare to Work Partnership

 - people aged 50+

-The Welfare to Work directory of services is being refreshed and will be available to down load from here by the end of September 21.
+The Welfare to Work directory of services (PDF, 611KB) is now available to read.

 If you are a service providing employment support to any of the above and are not in the directory then contact the Supported Employment team.